Darxo/Hardened/README.md

 - Vanilla Enemies that have no head are no longer decapitatable or smashable
 - Vanilla Enemies that have no head no longer take bonus damage from headshots
+- Add setting to improve positional sound during combat
 - Parties on the world map are no longer hidden after loading a game, while the game is still paused
 - Spiders will now give up when their team has given up even if there are still eggs on the battlefield
 - Remove the hidden "25% more injury threshold" for all characters when receiveing a head hit
 - You can no longer do two Arenas during the same day
-- Allow cut, copy and mark operations ininput fields that are full (e.g. Origin Seed or renaming brothers)
+- Allow cut, copy and mark operations in input fields that are full (e.g. Origin Seed or renaming brothers)
 - Improve knock back logic for Spiked Impaler to behave like the Knock Back skill from shields
 - Newly spawned faction parties no longer teleport a few tiles towards their destination during the first tick
 - Hitpoint and Armor damage base damage rolls for attacks are no longer separate.
 The same base damage roll is now used for both damage types
 - Hitpoints recovery on brothers is now more accurate (The Cook Follower now actually increases the hitpoint recovery)
+- Fix some positional effects (e.g. Lone Wolf or Entrenched) visually persisting outside of combat
 - Bandaging allies now updates their overlay ui correctly
 - Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn
 - Two entities can no longer accidentally get teleported (e.g. via Knockback) onto the same tile